Weigh station

 The primary purposes of weigh stations include:

-Weigh stations ensure that trucks adhere to weight regulations set by state and federal authorities.
-These regulations are in place to protect road infrastructure, prevent accidents caused by overweight trucks, and promote safe driving practices.
+Weigh stations verify that trucks meet state and federal weight regulations to protect road infrastructure, prevent overweight-related accidents, and promote safe driving.

 What Are the Consequences of Failing to Weigh a Load?